djaus2/PhotoTimingDjaus/README.md

 ### Latest
 > **A work in progress:**
-- Default TimeFrome mode is Manual.
+- Default TimeFrom mode is Manual.
 If Video Filname has DateTime string on end then that is interpreted as the Gun (race start) DateTime.
   - eg ```qwerty1_GUN_2025-06-19 11--34--08.591_.mp4```     Pattern searched for with Regex is
 ```string pattern = @"_GUN_(\d{4}-\d{2}-\d{2} \d{2}--\d{2}--\d{2}\.\d{3})_\.mp4$"```
 - Matching change coming in Video Capture Phone app.